matthewearl/deep-anpr/README.md

 1. `./extractbgs.py SUN397.tar.gz`: Extract ~3GB of background images from the [SUN database](http://groups.csail.mit.edu/vision/SUN/)
    into `bgs/`. (`bgs/` must not already exist.)
 The tar file (36GB) can be [downloaded here](http://vision.princeton.edu/projects/2010/SUN/SUN397.tar.gz).
+   This step may take a while as it will extract 108,634 images.

 2. `./gen.py 1000`: Generate 1000 test set images in `test/`. (`test/` must not
     already exist.)
 This step requires `UKNumberPlate.ttf` to be in the current